ropensci/medrxivr/README.md

 ## Example

-To get the entire meddataset to play around with, use the following
+To get the entire *medRxiv* dataset to play around with, use the following command:
-command:

 ``` r